 - Reduce permit fees for affordable housing projects

-On October 10, 2022, the City Council initiated the first of the Next Right Work items, a LUCA to remove barriers to micro-apartments, and has directed the Planning Commission to process the LUCA.
+On Oct.
+10, 2022, the council initiated the first of the Next Right Work items, a LUCA to remove barriers to micro-apartments, and has directed the Planning Commission to process the LUCA.

-The proposed LUCA will remove barriers in the LUC to enable and encourage micro-apartments in the city.
-Micro-apartments are not disallowed by the LUC.
-However, current LUC requirements for parking, density and amenities (e.g. multi-family play areas) can limit the feasibility and development of micro-apartments.
-This LUCA will explore options to reduce these barriers and encourage the production of this housing type.
+The LUCA removes barriers in the LUC to enable and encourage micro-apartments in the city.
+Micro-apartments were not disallowed by the LUC, however, previous LUC requirements limited the feasibility and development of micro-apartments.
+This LUCA will reduce these barriers and encourage the production of this housing type.

-The city council has requested that the planning commission make a recommendation on the potential geographic scope.
-The planning commission has recommended that the geographic scope of the LUCA be mixed-use areas within a half mile of transit with four or more trips per hour (pink areas on the map above) or a quarter-mile of transit with two to four trips per hour (purple areas on the map above).
+The geographic scope of the LUCA is mixed-use areas within a half mile of transit with four or more trips per hour (pink areas on the map above) or a quarter-mile of transit with two to four trips per hour (purple areas on the map above).
 The geographic scope is intended to encourage micro-apartments in mixed use areas where multifamily housing is already allowed and locations that are proximate to jobs, shopping, daily needs and services.

 Project Status and Timeline

-The LUCA was initiated by the city council on October 10 and is anticipated to be completed in Quarter 2 of 2023 after public outreach, study and recommendation from the planning commission, and final action by the city council.
+The LUCA was initiated by the city council on Oct.
+10, 2022, and was adopted June 5 after public outreach, study and recommendation from the planning commission, and final action by the city council.